Believer in the Oneness of Humankind

 As a convert to the Bahá’í religion, which preaches the unity and equality of all people, Alice’s faith provided the foundation for her tireless advocacy and service.
 She acknowledged that Bahá’í principles were “the strength for everything I have done . . . . working for the unity of all different people and . . . getting away from any type of prejudice.”
 When Alice Kasai passed away in 2007, her obituary explained: “The intention that drove all her endeavors was her strong belief in the oneness of all humankind.”

 Rebekah Clark holds a law degree from J. Reuben Clark Law School and a bachelor’s degree in American History and Literature from Harvard University, where she wrote her honors thesis on Utah’s participation in the national women’s suffrage movement.
-She is a member of the Mormon Women’s History Initiative Team and the Historical Research Associate for Better Days 2020.
+She’s the Historical Director of Better Days and a member of the Mormon Women’s History Initiative Team.

 Check out our short video about Alice here!